Today’s Reading: Matthew 12:22-37, 13:24-30, 36-43, 47-52; Mark 3:20-30; Luke 8:1-3, 11:14-23

 “Anyone who isn’t with me opposes me, and anyone who isn’t working with me is actually working against me.” – Matthew 12:30

-Father God, as we see the farmers out in the fields, remind us of our calling.
-Help us to see that there are those around us who need us to reach out and save them from the influence of this world.
+As we see the farmers out in the fields, we can be reminded of our calling.
+There are those around us who need us to reach out and save them from the influence of the evil around them.
 Let us not become so comfortable in our own salvation that we are no longer uncomfortable with the knowledge that others are without salvation.
-As we see spring turning into summer, flowers blooming and crops growing, remind us that you, God, can make great change in the lives of the unsaved around us, just as you are transforming our lives.
-Amen.
+As we see spring turning into summer, flowers blooming and crops growing, we can be reminded that God can make great change in the lives of the unsaved around us, just as He has transformed our lives.